impallari/Libre-Clarendon/README.md

 Libre Clarendon fonts in 20 Styles.
 4 Widths (Condensed, Narrow, Normal, Wide) in 5 weigths each (Ligth, Regular, Medium, Bold, Black).

 An integrated and comprehensive Clarendon family in a wide range of weights and widths, that can be used for both Text and Display settings.

-Based in 1874 Fann Street Foundry Specimens.
+Loosely based in 1874 Fann Street Foundry Specimens.

 ## License